oliver-almaraz/PIC_display_binary_leds/README.md

 Run `xc8-cc --help` for a complete list of compiler options.
 For building libraries or creating makefiles [read the fine manual](https://www.microchip.com/en-us/tools-resources/develop/mplab-xc-compilers#Documentation).

+### Demo of a PIC18F4525 displaying the answer to the ultimate question of life, the universe, and everything:

 <img src="https://user-images.githubusercontent.com/69062188/175383325-6cf37cd9-438e-46dd-a723-d68cfb9dfd51.jpg" width="80%"></img>

 © Copyright 1998-2022 Microchip Technology Inc. All rights reserved.